 What Is In Vitro Fertilization?

 The process of in vitro fertilization (IVF) and egg transplantation involves the fertilization of the egg outside the womb.
-This relatively new procedure has caused several questions as to rights of the various parties and remedies available to them if wrongful acts occur related to the procedure.
+This procedure has caused several questions as to the rights of the various parties and remedies available to them if wrongful acts occur related to the procedure.

 What Is the Law Surrounding In Vitro Fertilization?

-Generally speaking, where the egg is donated by another woman, the birth mother will be treated as the legitimate mother of the child in the eyes of the law.
-There are special concerns for same-sex couples when it comes to establishing parental rights of children born as a result of IVF.
+Many IVF legal issues arise when the egg donor is not also the woman who will be the biological mother.
+In many IVF cases couples use their own genetic material and thus avoid these legal issues.
+Generally speaking, when the egg is donated by another woman, the birth mother will be treated as the legitimate mother of the child in the eyes of the law.
+There are special concerns for same-sex couples when it comes to establishing parental rights for children born as a result of IVF.

-There are numerous issues that may arise with respect to the procedure of in vitro fertilization including:
+There are numerous issues that may arise with respect to the procedure of in vitro fertilization if the egg is from a donor who will not be the child's parent, including:

 - Safekeeping of the egg